 Given the proximity of the two countries and the long-term presence of U.S. firms in the market, Colombians are used to doing business with the United States.
 Many of them have traveled or studied in the United States and have family members or friends there.
 Colombian executives and technicians, as well as government officials, travel frequently to the United States for meetings, conferences, trade fairs, training and tourism.

 Working breakfasts and lunches at hotels and private clubs have become common practice in most Colombian cities.
 Business attire is the norm.
 Dinner meetings tend to be less formal.
 Business cocktails and official receptions are common events and are used as opportunities to make contacts and discuss ventures.
 Colombian trade associations, government entities, and private firms are hosting an increasing number of national and regional conventions, conferences, and seminars in the country.
 These events present excellent opportunities for meeting Colombian business people and key government officials, as well as for assessing market potential.

-Travel between cities should be by air in order to avoid rural areas controlled by terrorists groups and common criminals.
+Travel between cities should be by air in order to avoid rural areas controlled by terrorist groups and common criminals.
 Road travel outside of the major cities is not recommended.